juanbelieni/covid-tracker/README.md

 ## Project

 This project was made following concepts of DDD and Clean Architecture.
-The source code (inside lib) is divides in:
+The source code (inside lib) is divided in:

 - `app`: views, components, controllers and other things related to the presentation layer.
 - `domain`: entities and repositories specifications.